eliaz5536/NetAuto/README.md

 sudo apt-get update
 ```

-If you want to install third-party tools to be installed in your system, perform this following command:
+If you want to install third-party tools to be installed in your system, execute this following command:
 ```
 sudo apt-get install python python2 python3 python3-pip pip pipx
 ```